[As of September 30, 2024]

 Due to the rise in the average temperature caused by climate change having an enormous impact on the environment and society, execution of “activities to reduce environmental load” is recognized as being important.
 Because the greatest negative impact (on CO2 reductions and environment) of the CRESCO Group’s operations is found with power consumption and paper consumption due to photocopying and other activities, the Group is working day-to-day to save power and electricity and promote paperless operations.
 These efforts also lead to more efficient energy use and cost reduction in system development.

-The Company’s CO2 emissions (t-CO2) by Scope in the fiscal year ended March 31, 2021 and the fiscal year ended March 31, 2022 are as follows.
+The Company’s CO2 emissions by Scope in the fiscal year ended March 31, 2023 and the fiscal year ended March 31, 2024 are as follows.

 [Scope 1: Direct greenhouse gas emissions by a business operator (fuel combustion and industrial processes)]